VinuthaST-vincy/Data-Analysis-Dashboard/README.md

 - Close Total : 5.05M

 ## Final Conclusion
 To improve the trades of reliance, a strategic marketing plan focused on increasing number of trades by analysing 52 weeks ups and down strikes.
-Reliance Industries demonstrated resilience and growth from past 13 years, drive but its robust diversification strategy across energy, retail and telecom sectors.
+Reliance Industries demonstrated resilience and growth from past 13 years drive, but it's robust diversification strategy across energy, retail and telecom sectors.
 The stock's performance reflected strong fundamentals, with sustainable investments.
-Looking a head to 2025, the company is composed for further expansion, should monitor macroeconomic factors and selector-specific risks.
+Looking ahead to 2025, the company is composed for further expansion, should monitor macroeconomic factors and selector-specific risks.